jacobslusser/ScintillaNET/README.md

 One of the issues that ScintillaNET has historically suffered from is the fact that the native Scintilla control operates on bytes, not characters.
 Prior versions of ScintillaNET did not account for this, and when you're dealing with Unicode, [one byte doesn't always equal one character](http://www.joelonsoftware.com/articles/Unicode.html).
 The result was an API that sometimes expected byte offsets and at other times expected character offsets.
 Sometimes things would work as expected and other times random failures and out-of-range exceptions would occur.

-No more. **One of the major focuses of this rewrite was to give ScintillaNET an understanding of Unicode from the ground up.** Every API now consistently works with character based offsets and ranges just like .NET developers expect.
+No more. **One of the major focuses of this rewrite was to give ScintillaNET an understanding of Unicode from the ground up.** Every API now consistently works with character-based offsets and ranges just like .NET developers expect.
 Internally we maintain a mapping of character to byte offsets (and vice versa) and do all the translation for you so you never need to worry about it.
 No more out-of-range exceptions.
 No more confusion.
 No more pain.
 [It just works](http://en.wikipedia.org/wiki/List_of_Apple_Inc._slogans).

 ### One Library